-- Title page.
-The title page should be labeled "QCISS BAA White Paper" and should include the BAA number, proposed title, program goal being addressed, Principal Investigator (PI) with telephone number and email address, and an executive summary.
-(Not to exceed one page.) - Expected expenditures and justifications.
+• Title page.
+The title page should be labeled "LQC BAA White Paper" and should include the BAA number, proposed title, program goal being addressed, Principal

+Investigator (PI) with telephone number and email address, and an executive summary.
+(Not to exceed one page.)

+- Expected expenditures and justifications.
 (Not to exceed one page.) - Curriculum vitae sketches.
 (Not to exceed one page.) - Technical portion including all references and figures.
 Introduce the problem to be addressed, briefly survey related work, identify key obstacles, outline the proposed solution and well-defined objective, outline the yearly research plan with milestones, and state the impact if successful.
 (Not to exceed seven pages.)

-c.
-Preparing an Application
+d.
+Preparing an Incubator or Collaboratory Application